Education

 - Make connections through professors who have collaborative relationships with more than 150 school districts statewide.

-- The College of Education sponsors the Future Teachers and Leaders of Color program, designed to address the under-representation of multicultural educators in the state of Washington.
+- The College of Education sponsors the Alhadeff Future Teachers of Color program, designed to address the under-representation of multicultural educators in the state of Washington.

 - We offer the most innovative education technologies and the latest classroom facilities.

-- The teacher education program is the only one in the state to offer classroom teaching opportunities in every region of Washington, as well as in English-speaking schools in several countries.
+- The teacher education program is the only one in the state to offer classroom teaching opportunities in every region of Washington, as well as in some English-speaking schools overseas.

 - Get the most up-to-date knowledge of effective teaching, student learning, and educational reform.

-- Get first-hand experience through 200 practicum hours integrated throughout the program and 16 weeks of student teaching.
+- Get first-hand experience through 200 practicum hours integrated throughout the program and a full semester of student teaching.

 To be eligible for the teacher education program, students need to meet the following requirements: